 When you share a scorecard, the people you share it with can view and interact with it.
 They can also edit it if they have an Admin, Member, or Contributor role in the workspace.
 Users that have access to the scorecard see the same data you see in the scorecard.
 The coworkers you share with can also share with their coworkers, if you allow them to.
 The people outside your organization can view and interact with the scorecard, but can't share it.

 To share, select the Share button in the scorecard action bar and follow the steps outlined in the experience.
 It's the same as sharing a dashboard.

-- Get started with goals in Power BI
+- Get started with metrics in Power BI

-- Stay on top of your goals in Power BI
+- Stay on top of your metrics in Power BI

 More questions?
 Try the Power BI Community.